MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/sockets.md

 Use an override of [**StreamSocket.ConnectAsync**](/uwp/api/windows.networking.sockets.streamsocket.connectasync) that takes a [**SocketProtectionLevel**](/uwp/api/windows.networking.sockets.socketprotectionlevel), as shown in this minimal code example.

+> [!IMPORTANT]
+> As indicated by the comment in the code examples below, your project needs to declare the sharedUserCertificates app capability for this code to work.

 ```csharp
 // For this code to work, you need at least one certificate to be present in the user MY certificate store.
 // Plugging a smartcard into a smartcard reader connected to your PC will achieve that.